Max Crumm

-Aaron Maximillian "Max" Crumm (born October 8, 1985) is an American actor and singer known for their work on the New York stage.
+Aaron Maximillian Crumm (born October 8, 1985) is an American actor and singer known for their work on the New York City stage.
 They have originated starring roles on Broadway in both the revival of Grease as Danny Zuko, after winning NBC's talent search competition, Grease: You're the One That I Want!, and in Seth Rudetsky's Disaster! as Scott, after playing the role Off-Broadway.
 Crumm also played starring roles in The Fantasticks as Matt, The Evolution Of Mann as Henry Mann, Hot Mess as Max, Brooklyn Crush as Christian Mohammed Schwartzelberg, and in Jersey Shoresical as The Situation.

 Early life and education

 Crumm was born in Pasadena, California and grew up in Phoenix, Arizona.
 They were cast in their first musical, Anything Goes, at the age of 6, as a tap dancing sailor with their parents' theatre company, Ahwatukee Foothills Theatre.
 Also with their parents' company, Crumm played Jack in Into the Woods and the Wizard in The Wizard of Oz.

 Once they were older, Crumm ventured into children's theatre in Downtown Phoenix, and started out in a children's sketch comedy group at Valley Youth Theatre.
 Crumm then went on to be cast in Grease (twice; once as Doody, once as Kenickie), Titanic and The Wiz in the main stage productions at The Herberger, also with Valley Youth Theatre.
 At Desert Stages Theatre, they played the Grinch in How the Grinch Stole Christmas!, the Prince in Cinderella, Linus van Pelt in You're a Good Man, Charlie Brown and numerous roles in original musicals created by owner Gerry Cullity.
 Crumm was also part of a traveling group of performers affiliated with Desert Stages.

 They graduated from Desert Vista High School in 2003 and then moved to Los Angeles, with their best friend Kelly May, to pursue a career in acting, by attending the American Academy of Dramatic Arts in Hollywood.